Murray Seeman: World War II

 In 1941, Murray Seeman was inducted into the U.S. Army.
 He attended Officer Candidate School and Quartermaster training at Camp Lee, Virginia, graduating on July 3, and commissioned second lieutenant in the US Army.

 Seeman was transferred from Camp Lee to Fort Hamilton, in Brooklyn, where he joined the 6th Port Headquarters, an Army unit, under the command of R. Hunter Clarkson, that he would stay with until the end of the War.

 The 6th Port was a transportation unit, responsible for the movement of troops and supplies, loading and unloading the ships and looking after the troops from the ports.
 The 6th Port worked ports in Casablanca, Marseille, and Naples, where they looked after 50,000 troops.

 In an interview filmed by NSTV, Seeman recounted loading the troops of the First Division, known as the Big Red One, onto the Queen Mary on its wartime voyage to England.
-The following day, November 2, 1942, the 6th Port departed the Brooklyn Navy Yard on a Swedish flatbottom crossing the ocean for ten days towards an undisclosed location.
+The following day, November 2, 1942, the 6th Port departed the Brooklyn Navy Yard on a Swedish flat-bottom crossing the ocean for ten days towards an undisclosed location.
 The 6th Port arrived in the harbor of Morocco, North Africa during the Battle of Casablanca, waiting in a convoy of a hundred ships for the Battle to be over before they could be brought in to land on November 18, 1942.

 The 6th Port continued their mission with the United States Fifth Army leaving Casablanca by train with 2–3 days in Iran, arriving Naples in October 1943.

 While in Naples, the Fifth Army, headed by Lieutenant General Mark W. Clark, fought the Battle of Monte Cassino, fifteen miles away.

 During his service in Naples, Seeman served as the defense lawyer for 25 soldiers in a military court trial.
 He tried the case and won, returning a not guilty verdict.
 Seeman's argument for the defense centered around the legal principle of presumption of innocence in the American criminal justice system, which confirmed his belief in the American legal system.

 Thirty-eight of Murray Seeman's relatives were killed during The Holocaust.

 Veterans History Project, American Folklife Center, Library of Congress

-In 2020, Murray Seeman's World War II Collection of video interviews, photos and letters were donated by his daughter, Roxanne Seeman to the Veterans History Project at the American Folklife Center, Library of Congress, Washington.
-D.C.
+In 2020, Murray Seeman's World War II Collection of video interviews, photos and letters were donated by his daughter, Roxanne Seeman to the Veterans History Project at the American Folklife Center, Library of Congress, Washington, D.C.